Prenatal & Postnatal Yoga

 Complete Training Manual included (252 pages).

-- Anatomy and physiology of pregnancy, physical changes.
+- Living anatomy and physiology of pregnancy, physical changes.

 - Signs and symptoms to watch for.